 Free options for delivery route planning

-Google Maps, for example, only allows for manual optimization, as we cover in our post on planning the shortest route for multiple destinations in Google maps.
+Google Maps, for example, only allows for manual optimization, as we cover in our post on planning the shortest route for multiple destinations in Google Maps.

 There’s no route monitoring, app to use, proof of delivery, or customer updates.
-This service could work as a short-term solution for small businesses where the owner is handling deliveries themselves and just needs an elementary way to finish a handful of stops quickly.
+This service could work as a short-term solution for small businesses where the owner is handling deliveries and needs an elementary way to finish a handful of stops quickly.

 The best delivery route planning solutions: Conclusion

 Depending on the sophistication of your deliveries, you could be looking to create optimized routes that take into effect toll roads, highways, seasonal roads, vehicle capacity, high-priority deliveries, and time-sensitive stops.

 Teams have to consider more processes, such as route monitoring, proof of delivery capabilities, and customer updates.